 After an initial visit with a licensed mental health care provider, most students will sign up for a series of three workshops called “Springboard.”
-These three workshops, with a maximum of ten students, are led by a licensed psychologist or mental health counselor.
+These three workshops, with a maximum of ten students, are led by a team of licensed psychologists or mental health counselors.
 The workshops provide you with an opportunity to pause, identify, and become more deeply aware of what is going on in your life; learn new ways to think about and understand the challenges that brought you to the Counseling Center, and develop coping tools for confronting problems that many students face.
 The workshops also will help you determine if individual counseling is right for you.

 Springboard is not group therapy.
 You are not required to discuss any details of your personal or emotional life.
 It is a discreet learning environment, designed to give you the tools you need to cope with a wide range of problems.

 There is no cost for participation in Springboard.

 For some students, the three Springboard workshops are adequate, and no further assistance is needed.
 Other students require one-on-one counseling with a licensed psychologist or mental health counselor.

 Since Springboard can help students make the most of one-on-one counseling, students typically participate in Springboard before one-on-one counseling.

 The Counseling Center remains cognizant of the mind/body connection.
 All of the Counseling Center staff work closely with the PLU Health Center to coordinate care that encompasses your mental and physical health.For students who may require evaluation for psychiatric medication, the psychologists and mental health counselors can make referrals either to the PLU Health Center or to other healthcare providers both on- and off-campus.